2023 & In Press

 In 1 Bite: This paper reviews why people are skeptical of lab-grown meat and suggests ways to boost consumer acceptance.

-Tan, J., Wang, C., & Tomiyama, A. J. (in press).
-Dietary Approaches to Stop Hypertension (DASH) Diet and Mental Well-being: A Systematic Review.
-Nutrition Reviews.
+Tan, J., Wang, C., & Tomiyama, A. J. (2023).
+Dietary Approaches to Stop Hypertension (DASH) diet and mental well-being: a systematic review.
+Nutrition reviews, nuad038.
+Advance online publication.

 In 1 Bite: We found that diets low in salt and high in fruits and veggies might benefit people’s mental health, but more studies are needed.